highlight/highlight/blog-content/error-monitoring-launch-week-2-new-features.md

 ![](/images/blog/error-monitoring-launch-week-2-new-features/instances.png)

 Highlight now provides a more friendly list view so you can easily see all instances of a given error along with the ability to search by a user’s email address.
 This allows you to find the exact error instance belonging to that user along with their session to see exactly what they did to trigger the bug.

+To use this feature, head over to your [error feed](https://app.highlight.io/errors), click any error, and click the "See all instances" butto.